nhsconnect/ITK3-FHIR-Messaging-Distribution/pages/explore/explore_response_structure.md

 <td>IssueSeverity</td>
 <td>warning</td>
 <td>Warning</td>
-<td>The issue caused the action to fail, and no further checking could be performed.</td>
+<td>The issue is not important enough to cause the action to fail, but may cause it to be performed suboptimally or in a way that is not as desired.</td>
 </tr>
 <tr>
 <td>issue.code</td>